shadden/celmech/docs/canonical_transformations.rst

 ******************************************

 ``celmech`` provides the
-:class:`~celmech.lie_transformations.FirstOrderGeneratingFunction` class that
+:class:`~celmech.lie_transformations.FirstOrderGeneratingFunction` class for
+applying Lie series transformations between osculating variables like those integrated by via :math:`N`-body simulations, which include every harmonic in the interaction potential between planet pairs, and mean variables appropriate for Hamiltonian models built with the :class:`~celmech.poincare.PoincareHamiltonian` class which typically include only a small handful of harmonics from the interaction potential.  ``celmech``.
-can be used to apply transformations between osculating coordiantes used by :math:`N`-body simulatoins and transformed variables appropriate for that Hamiltonian models used by ``celmech``.
-These transformations will apply corrections at first order in planet-star mass ratio.
+The resulting transformations will apply corrections at first order in planet-star mass ratio.

 A :class:`~celmech.lie_transformations.FirstOrderGeneratingFunction` instance
 provides a representation of a the generating function, :math:`\chi`, for a Lie series transformation.
-The user constructs builds up this function by specifying which terms from the disturbing function the transformation should be eliminated from the full Hamiltonian at first order in planet masses.
+The user builds up this function by specifying which terms from the disturbing function the transformation should eliminate from the full Hamiltonian at first order in planet masses.
 The interface for adding disturbing function terms is very similar to the interface for adding terms to a :class:`~celmech.poincare.PoincareHamiltonian` object.
-(In fact, the
-:class:`~celmech.lie_transformations.FirstOrderGeneratingFunction` is a
-special sub-class of :class:`~celmech.poincare.PoincareHamiltonian` that simple overwrites the methods for adding disturbing function terms and adds some additional functionality.)
+(In fact, the :class:`~celmech.lie_transformations.FirstOrderGeneratingFunction` is a special sub-class of :class:`~celmech.poincare.PoincareHamiltonian` that simple overwrites the methods for adding disturbing function terms and adds some additional functionality.)

+.. _lie_series_example:

-An example system
+An example
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^

 As usual, the most straightforward way to understand how this class works is by way of example.
 Let's suppose we want to study the secular dynamics of a pair